atrotter0/beep-boop/README.md

 ## Description

-A user enters a number and certain numbers are converted into "Beep", "Boop", or "I'm sorry, Dave.
+A user enters a number and certain numbers are converted into "Beep!", "Boop!", or "I'm sorry, Dave.
 I'm afraid I can't do that."

 ## Specifications

 * Program replaces 0 with "Beep!"
   * Example input: 0
   * Example output: ["Beep!"]
+* Program replaces 1 with "Boop!"
+  * Example input: 1
+  * Example output: ["Boop!"]
+* Program replaces numbers divisible by 3 with "I'm sorry, Dave.
+I'm afraid I can't do that."
+  * Example input: 30
+  * Example output: "I'm sorry, Dave.
+I'm afraid I can't do that."

 ## Setup/Contribution Requirements